StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_metric.md

 ### Configure a Splunk metrics check

-To enable the Splunk metrics check and begin collecting metrics data from your Splunk instance, a Splunk metrics check on Agent V1 must be configured to connect to your Splunk instance and execute at least one Splunk saved search.
+To enable the Splunk metrics integration and begin collecting metrics data from your Splunk instance, a Splunk metrics check must be configured on Agent V1.
+The check configuration provides the details required to connect to your Splunk instance and execute a Splunk saved search.
 Follow the instructions below to configure the Splunk metrics Agent check.

 {% hint style="info" %}
 Example Splunk metrics Agent check configuration file:<br />[conf.d/splunk_metric.yaml \(github.com\)](https://github.com/StackVista/sts-agent-integrations-core/blob/master/splunk_metric/conf.yaml.example)